AdmiJW/FrontEnd/Git/README.md

 ## __Cloning a Repostiory__

-* To clone a directory instead of creating a new one, use
+* To clone a git repository instead of creating a new empty one, use
     ```git
         git clone <url>
     ```
-    It clones the directory in the url into the current working directory of the cmd line.
-Make sure to verify the location (current working directory) of the shell because it is going to create a new directory and put the repository in it. __Remember we can't have nested Git repositories!__
+    It clones the directory in the url into the current working directory.
+It is going to create a single directory consisting of the repository. __Remember we can't have nested Git repositories!__

 * Instead of using the name of repository cloned, we can specify our own name for the cloned repository by
     ```git